Skip to contents

 ANOVA

-The InsectSprays data gives the counts of insects in agricultural experimental units treated with six different insecticides.
-To stabilise the variance in counts, we transform the count data of the InsectSprays data set by the square root.
+The InsectSprays dataset reports insect counts from agricultural experimental units treated with six different insecticides.
+To stabilise the variance in counts, we apply a square root transformation to the response variable.

 insect_sprays_tr <- InsectSprays